Understanding How To Contest A New York Will

 - Late additions of nonfamily beneficiaries

 While settling will contests out of court is typically better for all parties, sometimes going to trial is the only way to resolve the matter.
-I am an experienced trial lawyer who has practiced for decades in Surrogate’s Court.
-You can rely on my experience as a negotiator and a litigator.
-I will discuss your options with you so you can make an informed decision about how to move forward.
+Our attorneys are experienced litigators who have practiced for decades in Surrogate’s Court.
+You can rely on their experience as negotiators and trial attorneys.
+They will discuss your options with you so you can make an informed decision about how to move forward.